Necrolesian/morrowind-mod-list/list.md

 Ashfall changes the values of a few ingredients; in particular, it lowers the value of three meat ingredients that BTBGI raises.
 This patch raises them back to BTBGI values.

-You should have already downloaded this file for Morrowind Anti-Cheese, which we installed earlier.
-Create an installer for the Ashfall patch, and install after Ashfall in Wrye Mash.
+You should have already downloaded this file.
+Create a separate installer for the Ashfall patch, and install after Ashfall in Wrye Mash.

 However I do recommend tweaking the patch's main.lua first to change the value of Rat Meat from 10 to 15, as it is in BTBGI Necro Edit.